The CNSC's early involvement in the NWMO's Adaptive Phased Management approach

 CNSC regulatory requirements for a deep geological repository

-As Canada's nuclear regulator, the CNSC is responsible for licensing geological repositories intended for the long-term management of radioactive wastes.
+As Canada's nuclear regulator, the CNSC is responsible for licensing geological repositories intended for the long-term management of radioactive waste.
 The CNSC uses a comprehensive licensing system that covers the entire lifecycle of a geological repository – from site preparation to construction and operation, to decommissioning (closure and post-closure) and, finally, abandonment (release from CNSC licensing).
 This approach requires a separate licence at each phase, although the site preparation and site construction licences can be combined.

 In a licence application, an applicant must include information associated with a facility's operation and future decommissioning, including financial guarantees for each phase.
 Financial guarantees ensure that licensees have sufficient funds to cover the cost of decommissioning work resulting from the licensed activity.
 The outcome of the licensing process feeds back into a compliance program verifying that the licensee fulfills the regulatory requirements.